-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 Why We Wrote This

 The U.S. Senate has always voted on whether to confirm a president’s nominees for major posts.
 It’s a key check on presidential power.
-President-elect Trump’s allies think they may have a work-around.
+President-elect Donald Trump’s allies think they may have a work-around.

-The basis for this claim is a particular interpretation of Article II, Section 3 of the U.S. Constitution, which says if the Senate and House can’t agree on the time period for adjournment, the president “may adjourn them to such Time as he shall think proper.”
+The basis for this claim is a particular interpretation of Article 2, Section 3 of the U.S. Constitution, which says if the Senate and House can’t agree on the time period for adjournment, the president “may adjourn them to such Time as he shall think proper.”

-The question is whether Mr. Trump could utilize this language by getting the Republican-controlled House to vote to recess, then rule to adjourn Congress if the Senate doesn’t agree.
-That could let him put his most controversial nominees at the head of powerful agencies – like Matt Gaetz for attorney general or Tulsi Gabbard for director of national intelligence – without any say from senators.
+The question is whether Mr. Trump could utilize this language by getting the Republican-controlled House to vote to recess, and then ruling to adjourn Congress if the Senate doesn’t agree.
+That could let him put his most controversial nominees at the head of powerful agencies – like Tulsi Gabbard for director of national intelligence or Robert F. Kennedy Jr. for secretary of health and human services – without any say from senators.

+Matt Gaetz’s decision to withdraw from consideration for attorney general in the face of Senate opposition shows that the confirmation process is a real obstacle – and one that Mr. Trump could grow more frustrated with in the coming months.

-House Speaker Mike Johnson has indicated he may be open to such a plan.
+House Speaker Mike Johnson has indicated he may be open to recess appointments.
 In a Sunday interview on Fox News, Speaker Johnson said that he is “sympathetic” to arguments that the move might be necessary if some of Mr. Trump’s nominees face roadblocks to confirmation in the Senate.

 “I wish the Senate would simply do its job of advise and consent, and allow the president to put the persons in his Cabinet of his choosing.
 But if this thing bogs down, it would be a great detriment to the country, to the American people,” Speaker Johnson said.
 “We’ll evaluate all that at the appropriate time, and we’ll make the appropriate decision.”

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.